-The renovation plans were drawn up with the help of Trinity Graduate Peter Knapp.
-Peter a college archivist found the original building plans designed by Burgess and carried out by Francis H. Kimball.
-The 14 month long renovation included stabilizing and reinforcing 88 stone dormers and restoring and replacing 1,200 cast iron windows among many other projects.
-Allen Architectural Metals Inc. was responsible for the replacement and restoration of the cast iron windows which included 900 functioning cast iron frames and sashes fully glazed including hardware and over 300 leaded and stain glass windows fully glazed including hardware.
-Allen Architectural Metals Inc. also undertook the tedious task of installing and making functional all of the windows in this multi-story, 925’ long building.
+Allen Metals was selected to replace and restore the 900 functioning cast iron windows.
+The renovation plans for Trinity College were the work of trinity graduate Peter Knapp.
+Knapp, a college archivist, found the original building plans designed by Burgess and carried out by Kimball.
+The 14 month long renovation included stabilizing and reinforcing 88 stone dormer and restoring and replacing 1,200 cast iron windows.
+Allen Metals was responsible for the replacement and restoration of the cast iron windows which included 900 functioning cast iron frames and sashes fully glazed with hardware and over 300 leaded and stained glass windows fully glazed including hardware.
+Allen Metal also undertook the tedious task of installing and making functional all of the windows in this multi-story, 925′ long building.

 Details